Crispy caramelized garlic sugar snap peas can be whipped up in about 20 minutes! Easy side dish recipe for weeknight dinners or special occasions.

 - Be sure and drop the peas into an iced water bath to stop them from cooking after blanching them to avoid soggy, mushy snap peas.

-- Once garlic is toasted add the snap peas in to rewarm them just before serving.
+- Once the garlic is toasted add the snap peas in to rewarm them just before serving.

 - Sprinkle salt and pepper over top.